0x80/mono-ts/README.md

 for.
 The monorepo approach by itself is independent of the chosen technology stack.

-This is meant as a best-effort approach given the tooling that is available, so expect this repository to change as the ecosystem around Typescript and Javascript evolves.
+This is the best I could come up with given the tooling that is available, so expect this repository to change over time as the ecosystem around Typescript and Javascript evolves.
 Also, I am still working on two Firestore libraries (server and client) that will likely make it in here in the coming months.

 Contributions and suggestions are welcome within the scope of this example, but I doubt there ever will be a one-size-fits-all solution, so this code should be